Tamoghna12/Tamoghna12/README.md

 ## 🎯 What I'm Up To

 - 🔭 **Currently working on**: AI-driven biological system optimization for my PhD
-- 🌱 **Learning**: Advanced deep learning for protein structure prediction
+- 🌱 **Learning**: Advanced deep learning for protein structure prediction and Machine learning in computational biology
-- 👯 **Collaborating on**: Open-source bioinformatics tools and educational content
+- 👯 **Collaborating on**: Open-source bioinformatics tools and educational content on AI in bioinformatics
-- 🤔 **Looking for help with**: Scaling ML models for healthcare applications
+- 🤔 **Looking for help with**: Scaling ML models for healthcare applications, food and nutrition
-- 💬 **Ask me about**: AI/ML, Bioinformatics, Data Science, Python, Research methodology
+- 💬 **Ask me about**: AI/ML, Bioinformatics, Data Science, Python, Research methodology, content development and teaching
-- 📫 **Reach me at**: tamoghnadas.12@gmail.com
+- 📫 **Reach me at**: tamoghnadas.12@outlook.com
 - ⚡ **Fun fact**: I've taught students from 120+ countries and can debug both Python code and biological pathways! 🧬🐍

 ---